 Like any part of London, Croydon has a history to tell.
 And similar to most places in England, it is recorded in the Domesday Book of 1086.
-Although the description doesn’t really match the modern look now; around 365 inhabitants, with a church and a mill.
+Although the description doesn’t match the modern look now; around 365 inhabitants, with a church and a mill.
 Plus, back then it would have been part of Wallington in the county of Surrey, long before its days of being connected to London.

-In the Middle Ages, Croydon expanded as a market town and became a reputable centre for charcoal production, leather tanning and brewing.
+In the Middle Ages, Croydon expanded as a market town and became a reputable centre for charcoal production, leather tanning, and brewing.
 Over time things got bigger.
 So much so that the Surrey Iron Railway from Croydon to Wandsworth opened in 1803, becoming the world's first public railway.

-By the 19th century, the railway had facilitated Croydon's growth as a commuter town for Londoners and making it an attractive spot to do business.
-Once the 20th century came around, Croydon developed into an important industrial area, known for car manufacture, metalworking and the now-closed Croydon Airport.
+By the 19th century, the railway had facilitated Croydon's growth as a commuter town for Londoners and made it an attractive spot to do business.
+Once the 20th century came around, Croydon developed into an important industrial area, known for car manufacture, metalworking, and the now-closed Croydon Airport.
 As the middle of the century turned the corner, most of these sectors were replaced by retailing and the service economy.
 While this may have been a big blow at the time, it brought about massive redevelopment in the area which saw the rise of office blocks and the Whitgift Centre, one of the largest shopping centres in Greater London until 2008.

 And to get back to the beginning, Croydon was amalgamated into Greater London in 1965, thus no longer being classed as a part of Surrey.
 This distinction has been helped with TfL and Oyster Card fares, providing easier access for its residents to get into the capital.